-Open the thermal insulation at the filter head and remove the portion of the insulation relative to the filter body.
+Open the thermal insulation at the filter head and remove the portion of the insulation relative to the filter body

-Remove the filter body, Extract the filter element and replace it.
+Remove the filter body by rotating one full turn.

+Extract the filter element and replace it.
+Re-assemble the filter body.

-Re-assemble the filter body Reapply the thermal insulation previously removed (paste it if necessary).
+Reapply the thermal insulation previously removed (paste it if necessary).